-On February 8, 2019, The Chapel in Lincoln Park will again be a host site for the memorable event called "Night to Shine."
+On February 7, 2020, The Chapel in Lincoln Park will again be a host site for the memorable event called "Night to Shine."
 Sponsored by the Tim Tebow Foundation, this is a complimentary prom-like experience centered on God's love for people with special needs.
-More than 600 churches from around the world will come together on this evening to celebrate more than 90,000 honored guests with special needs, aged 14 and older, through the support of over 175,000 volunteers.
+Well over 600 churches from around the world will come together on this evening to celebrate more than 100,000 honored guests with special needs, aged 14 and older, through the support of over 200,000 volunteers.

 Every guest of Night to Shine will experience a warm welcome from a friendly crowd and "paparazzi" as they proceed down the red carpet.
 Guests will receive the royal treatment—including professional photography, hair and makeup stations or shoe shines, corsages and boutonnieres, a catered dinner and, of course, dancing.